As a Moments subpage, all spoilers are unmarked as per policy. You Have Been Warned.

-When his math teacher threatens him with a lot of pain, Percy thinks they figured out he cheated on his Tom Sawyer book project and might take away the grade.
-Or worse, make him actually read the book.
+- When Mrs. Dodds threatens him with a lot of pain, Percy thinks they figured out he cheated on his Tom Sawyer book project and might take away the grade.
+Or worse, make him actually read the book!

-"I wasn't sure where the Latin came from, but I'm pretty sure it meant 'eat my pants'."
+- "I wasn't sure where the Latin came from.
+I think it meant 'eat my pants'."
+(It does.)

-Percy deliberately ticking off the gods by mailing Medusa's head to Mount Olympus in The Lightning Thief.
-The "With Best Wishes, Percy Jackon" bit is what really sells it.
+- Percy deliberately ticking off the gods by mailing Medusa's head to Mount Olympus in The Lightning Thief, "With Best Wishes, Percy Jackson".

 Percy: I am impertinent.

-The scene where Grover tells Percy that he met a pink poodle named Gladiola who ran away and is willing to let Percy and the gang take him home for a $200 reward.
+- Grover tells Percy that he befriended a pink poodle named Gladiola who ran away and though he doesn't really want to rejoin his owners, he is willing to let Percy and the gang take him home for a $200 reward because that'll help Grover.
 And then they tell Percy to say hello to it.

 Percy: I'm not saying hello to a pink poodle, forget it.